glacials/twos.dev/src/cold/apple.md

 #### iMessage {#imessage}

-I finally know why none of my iPhone friends were as excited as me about “solving” mobile chat -- it’s been solved for them for years. iMessage is the gold standard of chat apps.
+I finally know why none of my iPhone friends were as excited as me about “solving” mobile chat---it’s been solved for them for years. iMessage is the gold standard of chat apps.
 I’m even feeling the guilty urge to nudge friends towards iPhone so I can use it with them.